 This unique pedal combines a looper with a nice delay modeler.
 It doesn’t do everything my old Echoplex did, but it’s a nice leap forward in technology- with stereo recording, tons of memory (and SD card expansion), stereo recording, USB connectivity and software librarian, not to mention some really nice delays.
-I’ll talk about the features I’m missing in another post.

 But before we get to happiness, let’s first talk about a major manufacturing issue, nearly a total deal-breaker.
 If I hadn’t figured out a solution, I would have had to return the JamMan Delay and seek looper nirvana elsewhere.